schierproducts/schier-api-documentation/src/grease-monkey/projects/update-project.md

 ### 403 <Badge text="error" type="error" />

-The API token is not authorized to perform this action.
+The request has not permitted based on logic or user access.

 ```json
 {